List of former Maryland state highways (2–199): MD 69

 Maryland Route 69 was the designation for Jefferson Boulevard and Maryland Avenue from Mount Zion Road north to US 40 Alternate in Braddock Heights in western Frederick County.
 MD 69 was paved by Frederick County with state aid by 1911.
 The highway was removed from the state highway system in 1956.

-MD 70
+MD 70 (1927–1950)

 Maryland Route 70 was the designation for Knoxville Road from US 340 in Knoxville east to Brunswick in western Frederick County.
 MD 70 was constructed by 1927.
 The highway was replaced with a westward extension of MD 464 in 1950.
 MD 478 was assigned to Knoxville Road by 1971.

 MD 71 (1927–1956)

 Maryland Route 71 was the designation for what is now MD 194 from MD 26 in Ceresville to the Pennsylvania state line near Taneytown in Frederick and Carroll counties.
 Much of the highway was constructed in Frederick County by 1927.
 MD 71 was changed to MD 194 in 1956 to match Pennsylvania Route 194, taking its number from the original MD 194 and handing the number to much of what is now US 301.